 We aim to challenge all of our students by requiring them to use higher-order thinking to make connections between elementary math concepts and real world applications.
 We help our students develop the ability to apply the processes of mathematics in everyday life and to acquire a positive attitude towards math.
 In this way, we aid students in developing the math skills that will serve them well not just in their 4th grade math class, but as students of all ages.

 Elementary math structures, operations, and language provide students with the framework and tools for reasoning, justifying choices, and expressing ideas clearly.
 As students identify relationships between mathematical concepts and everyday situations they develop the ability to use math to extend and apply their knowledge in other academic areas such as art, science, history, language arts, and music.
-At Tutoring 4 Less we teach our students how to build bridges between math and the real world.
+A thorough elementary school education, at its best, is a firm foundation for the rest of a student’s academic career, and on a larger scale, can determine the direction of their life.
+Studies have shown that strong numeracy and literacy skills are essential in achieving a lifetime of success.
+Because of our technology-driven society successful individuals are required to think critically about problems and complex issues.
+Modern day students must be able to analyze and adapt to new situations, solve problems, and communicate their thinking clearly and effectively.
+At Tutoring 4 Less we leverage our years of experience teaching our students how to build bridges between math and the real world.

 Elementary Math Overview